dugu9sword/unsupervised_parsing_with_dmv/readme.md

 # Unsupervised Dependency Parsing with DMV

+## About the Code

 The code is an implementation of:
 - A **left/right-branch** baseline.
 - Dan Klein's DMV model ( named "**Dependency Model with Valence**", `ACL-2004` ).

+*Some notes can be found in `note.md`.*

+Just run the file which is runnable...

+I am a little lazy so that I didn't refactor the code carefully...

+Maybe there are some useless code segments for debug...

+## Accuracy

 The directed dependency accuracy(DDA) reported in Klein's paper is about 43.2%.
 In this implementation, the DDA is sensitive to parameter initialization.
 The choosing probability can be initialized in several ways:
 - Uniform distribution, the DDA is about ~20%
 - Random normal distribution, the DDA is about ~30%
-- Allocating a little more choosing probability on `ROOT->VERB`, the DDA is about ~55% Similar results can be observed in Jiang's neural version ( `EMNLP-2016` ).
+- Allocating a little more choosing probability on `ROOT->VERB`, the DDA is about ~55%

-Some notes can be found in `note.md`.
+Similar results can be observed in Jiang's neural version ( `EMNLP-2016` ).

-## About the Code
-Just run the file which is runnable...

-I am a little lazy so that I didn't refactor the code carefully...

-Maybe there are some useless code segments for debug...

 ## DataSet